grafana/loki/docs/sources/configuration/_index.md

   # CLI flag: -ingester.wal-enabled
   [enabled: <boolean> | default = true]

-  # Directory where the WAL data should be stored and/or recovered from.
+  # Directory where the WAL data is stored and/or recovered from.
   # CLI flag: -ingester.wal-dir
   [dir: <string> | default = "wal"]